artefactual/atom-docs/user-manual/access-content/search-atom.rst

    :width: 25%
    :alt: An image of the treeview quick search returning results

-6. Matching results will be returned as blue hyperlinks.
-Click a results title to navigate to the related description - AtoM will redirect you to a :term:`view page` for the selected archival description.
+6. Click a results title to navigate to the related description - AtoM will redirect you to a :term:`view page` for the selected archival description.
 7. If you are unable to find a description you are searching for, you can also try using the Advanced search interface, which includes filters to be able to limit by :term:`archival institution` and top-level description (e.g. by